Fauna of Belize

 The keel-billed toucan is native to Belize.

 Belize is a country with a rich variety of wildlife, due to its unique position between North and South America, and a wide range of climates and habitats for plant and animal life.
-Belize's low human population, and approximately 8867 sqmi of undistributed land, provides an ideal home for more than 5000 species of plants, and vast numbers species of animals — with several hundred vertebrates including armadillos, snakes, and monkeys.
+Belize's low human population, and approximately 8867 sqmi of undistributed land, provides an ideal home for more than 5000 species of plants, and vast numbers of animal species — with several hundred vertebrates including armadillos, snakes, and monkeys.

 Non-vertebrates

 The vast majority of Belizean animals are from diverse lineages that are 'non-vertebrates', with many arthropods, molluscs, annelida, nematodes and often countless others often poorly studied.

 Vertebrates

 Birds

 The avifauna of Belize include a total of 590 species, of which two are globally endangered and four have been introduced by humans.

 Amphibians

 There are many species of salamanders, toads, and frogs found in the tropical forests of Belize such as the rufescent salamander, red-eyed tree frog, Maya rain frog, marine toad, and Mexican burrowing toad.
 Out of 450 species of salamanders found in the world, only six types are found in Belize, all of which belong to the family Plethodontidae.
-This group of salamanders are the lungless salamanders, meaning they do not breath through lungs, but instead through the pores of their moist skin.
+This group of salamanders are the lungless salamanders, meaning they do not breathe through lungs, but instead through the pores of their moist skin.
 There are three species of toads living in Belize, out of more than 300.
 The largest known toad can be found in Belize, the marine toad.
 It can grow up to 20 cm (8 in), and weight as much as 1.2 kg (2.5 lb.).
 These toads are more commonly found in human settlements rather than in the wild, so they are easily seen by tourists.
-They have adapted to human settlements, so they will eat cat or dog food left out for house pets.
+They have adapted to human settlements, so they will eat cat or dog food left out for pets.

 There are more than 800 species of rain frogs that exist, and eight of them are found in Belize.
-They vary in size, from the Maya rain frog which is about 2.5-3.5 cm (1 in), to the Central American rain frog which can be 9 cm (3.5 in) long.
+They vary in size, from the Maya rain frog, which is about 2.5–3.5 cm (1–1.4 in) cm (1 in), to the Central American rain frog which can be 9 cm (3.5 in) long.
 Rain frogs are usually terrestrial, so they can be found on the forest floors, in or near pools, ponds, and streams.
 They are different from tree frogs in their color; usually having more earth tones with dark markings on their backs and legs.
 Out of more than 700 species of tree frogs, 12 of them can be found in Belize.
 Unlike rain frogs, they have more bright colors such as orange, blue, red and yellow to warn predators that they are poisonous.
 Tree frogs, like their name, are most commonly found in trees.
 Despite their skinny legs, they are very good jumpers and climbers.